mathewsrc/generativeai-questions-and-answers-app/README.md

 ```

 4. Enable Bedrock Foundation Models

 Then go to AWS > Amazon Bedrock > Model access ([Link](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess)) and enable the foundation models you want to use.
-Notice that this project is going to create resources in 'us-east-1' so make sure that your AWS account region is the same.
+Notice that this project is going to create resources in the'us-east-1' region so make sure that your AWS account region is the same.
+Observation: some models require access grants and it can take some time until you can access it.

 ## Costs